glycerine/gosimnet/README.md

 ![image](https://github.com/user-attachments/assets/d671bf05-5688-4f46-b685-63beb29826ab)

-image: simulacrum of the Go gopher happily toying with traffic.
+Image: simulacrum of the Go gopher happily toying with traffic.

 gosimnet
 ========

-`gosimnet` is a compact network simulator.
+gosimnet is a compact network simulator.
 It is minimal, with a small code base and only two imports, to make it useful for many test situations.
 It was written for testing with testing/synctest (which is very promising/exciting), but